kentbarber/rtow4d/README.md

 The codebase can also show how to use basic jobs and multi-threading, VideoPost plugin for adding a renderer to C4D and how to add and use a custom material.

-Be warned that right now it is a nasty mix of Cinema 4D memory allocation and also the standard lib (std::make_shared).
-So you will most likely get a crash warnings if you shut down C4D while it is rendering.
+Be warned that right now it is a nasty mix of Cinema 4D memory allocation and the standard lib (std::make_shared).
+So you will most likely get crash warnings if you shut down C4D while it is rendering.
 If you really wanted to fix this you would re-write the entire RTOW codebase using C4D datastructures and memory allocations.

 ## Currently supports the following
 - Supports Spheres, Cubes and Cylinders that are individual objects in the scene.